New Horizon Montessori School

 New Horizon Montessori School is a Montessori school, grades preschool through 5, located in Louisville, Tennessee.
 It is also a training center for Montessori Educators International, Inc.

 New Horizon

 New Horizon Montessori School was founded in 1978 in Maryville, Tennessee.
 In 1981, it moved to its present location, 913 E. Cumberland Dr., in neighboring Louisville.
 It is the only Montessori elementary school in Blount County, although it was joined by a new Montessori Middle School in 2008.
 The school includes an Early Childhood classroom, for ages 2 through kindergarten, and an Elementary classroom, with grades 1 through 5.

-The school's mission statement reads, "The mission of New Horizon Montessori is to inspire children to reach their human potential — academically, emotionally, socially — in an authentic Montessori environment."

 The head of school is the founder, Aleta Ledendecker.

 Environmental Education

 In addition to its academic curriculum and its focus on personal development, New Horizon is an Earth Circle School, emphasizing environmental responsibility.
 Among the school policies are guidelines for bringing low-waste materials in student's lunches and incorporation of environmental education into school activities.
 New Horizon is a signer of the Earth Charter USA.